ScanMountGoat/Smush-Material-Research/Material Parameters.md

 ## Blending State
 Alpha blending related parameters.
 Shaders seem to use premultiplied alpha.
+The blending operation is always addition for both color and alpha.
 Unk7 and Unk8 determine if an order-independent transparency effect is used.
 This is common for hair meshes.

 | Param ID | Name | Description |